aashutoshav/Computer-Vision-Project-1/README.md

 ## Getting Started

 - See [Project 0](https://github.gatech.edu/cs4476/project-0) for detailed environment setup.
 This project's environment is set up similarly, and will create a conda environment called `cv_proj1`.
 - Ensure that you are using the environment `cv_proj1`, which you can install using the install script `conda/install.sh`.
+(Recommended)
-- Alternative way to set up the environment: make sure you are in your Project1/conda folder and then use this command: ```mamba env create -f environment.yml```
+- Alternative way to set up the environment: make sure you are in your Project1/conda folder and then use this command: ```mamba env create -f environment.yml``` (Recommended)

 ## Logistics